03 Dec Wellness and Medical Checks

 If you have answered no to the three questions above, then I suggest you reconsider…

-The following example did not occur in New Zealand, but it’s still an important reminder that this is a subject to consider and to plan for in 2019.
+The following example did not occur in New Zealand, but it’s still an important reminder that this is a subject to consider and plan for.

 WATCH: Bus company and ‘fatigued’ driver, 77, to be sentenced over crash into supermarket